LibrePCB/LibrePCB/dev/doxygen/pages/library.md

 provide a category tree over all libraries, where all the other, regular library elements can be assigned to unlimited many of these categories.

-This system allows the user to choose regular elements (like a librepcb::library::Component in a librepcb::project::Schematic) by browsing through that category tree.
+This system allows the user to choose regular elements (like a librepcb::Component in a librepcb::project::Schematic) by browsing through that category tree.

 ![Relation between categories and regular library elements](library_structure_overview.png)

 There exist two types of categories, while all regular element types use exactly one of them:

-- librepcb::library::ComponentCategory (e.g. "Diodes", "Resistors", ...) is used for:
+- librepcb::ComponentCategory (e.g. "Diodes", "Resistors", ...) is used for:
-    - librepcb::library::Symbol
+    - librepcb::Symbol
-    - librepcb::library::Component
+    - librepcb::Component
-    - librepcb::library::Device
+    - librepcb::Device
     - *SPICE Model, once implemented...*
-- librepcb::library::PackageCategory (e.g. "DIP", "TQFP", "BGA", ...) is used for:
+- librepcb::PackageCategory (e.g. "DIP", "TQFP", "BGA", ...) is used for:
-    - librepcb::library::Package
+    - librepcb::Package

 # Dependencies {#doc_library_dependencies}